Hypertriglyceridemia (Type IV)

 Signs & Symptoms

-- Asymptomatic in many cases until triglycerides are severely elevated.
+Asymptomatic in many patients until triglycerides are very high

-- Eruptive xanthomas presenting as yellowish papules on the skin.
+Eruptive xanthomas presenting as yellow papules on skin

-- Abdominal pain due to acute pancreatitis in severe hypertriglyceridemia.
+Abdominal pain due to pancreatitis in severe hypertriglyceridemia

 History of Present Illness

-- Physical findings may include eruptive xanthomas or lipemia retinalis in extreme cases.
+Symptoms of xanthomas or lipemia retinalis may develop in severe cases.

 Past Medical History